scav/jenkins-docker/README.md

 # jenkins-docker
 A small repository with Dockerfile's for Jenkins.
-It basically gives you a jenkins 2 environment with one slave and a one Gradle builder.
+It basically gives you a jenkins 2 environment with one ssh enabled jenkins slave with docker and docker-compose, as well as one Gradle builder.
 There is also a demo project called [jenkins-docker-test](https://github.com/scav/jenkins-docker-test) used for testing and its a good place to start seeing how things are built.

 A few things to consider before using this.
  * These images share unix:///var/run/docker.sock